Tibble Fork Dam Rehabilitation

 This project is being partially funded by the NRCS Small Watershed Rehabilitation Amendments (PL 106-472) which authorizes funding and technical assistance to rehabilitate aging flood control dams built under the Small Watershed Program (PL 83-566).
 NRCS, as the lead federal agency, is initiating NEPA analysis in the form of a Supplemental Watershed Plan and Environmental Assessment to analyze impacts to the natural and human environment from this project.
 The Environmental Assessment will comply with the Council on Environmental Quality’s regulations at 40 CFR Parts 1500-1508 which require an evaluation of potential environmental impacts associated with federal projects and actions.
 This project is located within the boundary of the Uinta-Wasatch-Cache National Forest and the United States Forest Service is a cooperating agency.

-The NRCS has prepared a Draft Supplemental Watershed Plan-Environmental Assessment (Draft Plan-EA) describing the proposed rehabilitation of the Tibble Fork Dam.
-The Plan-EA presents the alternatives analyzed, potential impacts to the environment, and the Preferred Alternative for the project.
-The public is invited to comment on the Draft Plan-EA during the specified time period below and attend a Draft Plan-EA public open house.
+The NRCS has completed the Final Supplemental Watershed Plan-Environmental Assessment (Final Plan-EA) describing the proposed rehabilitation of the Tibble Fork Dam.
+The Final Plan-EA presents the alternatives analyzed, potential impacts to the environment, and the Preferred Alternative for the project.
+The NRCS Utah State Conservationist has decided that a Finding of No Significant Impact is approved for the Preferred Alternative (Dam Rehabilitation Alternative).

 For further project information please contact: